Skip to main content

 Business

-If you require more extensive configuration, or you need a cluster for high-availability or performance requirements, use our First tier.
+If you require more extensive configuration, or you need a cluster for high-availability or performance requirements, our "First" tier is the right choice.
+First tier databases are part of our Managed Services offering, where Nine's engineers set up and operate a fully customized database environment tailored to your needs.
 Please reach out to so we can discuss your use case.